 Essentials

 XDR analytics over Cisco-native telemetry: Secure Endpoint (EDR), Umbrella (DNS / web), Secure Email, Duo (identity).
-Detection content covers the most common attacker behaviours; case management is single-team-friendly; retention is short (typically 30 days hot, 90 days warm).
+Detection content covers the most common attacker behaviours; case management is single-team-friendly; telemetry retention runs at the tier default, with longer windows available as paid add-ons.
 The right starting tier for organisations already running multiple Cisco security products who want to consolidate analytics without buying broader integration breadth.

 Advantage